bquenin/interpreter/README.md

 This app can translate text captured from any application running on your computer.
 You just need to specify which window you want to sample and that's it.

-The app uses Google Cloud Vision and Cloud Translate APIs to:
+The app uses:
-* Extract the text on-screen
+* Google Cloud Vision to Extract the text on-screen
-* Translate it to a given language
+* Google Translate or DeepL to translate it

 The translated text is then displayed as subtitles on a floating window that you can move anywhere.